syncfusion-content/xamarin.android-docs/xamarin-android/SfAutoComplete/Getting-Started.md

 ---
 layout : post
-title : Getting Started with Syncfusion AutoComplete Control for Xamarin.Android description : A quick tour to initial users on Syncfusion SfAutoComplete control for Xamarin.Android platform platform : Xamarin.Android control : SfAutoComplete documentation : ug
+title : Getting Started with Syncfusion AutoComplete Control for Xamarin.Android description : Learn here about getting started with Syncfusion Xamarin.Android AutoComplete control, its elements, and more. platform : Xamarin.Android control : SfAutoComplete documentation : ug
 ---

-# Getting Started
+# Getting Started in Xamarin.Android AutoComplete

 This section explains you the steps to configure a SfAutoComplete control in a real-time scenario and also provides a walk-through on some of the customization features available in SfAutoComplete control.